The Collateral Squeeze

 Conclusion

-The inefficiency of the U.S. government, manifested in its escalating debt, paradoxically underlies the global credit infrastructure.
-Addressing US fiscal inefficiency through fiscal reforms is necessary but must be carefully managed to avoid unintended consequences on global liquidity.
 By coupling fiscal discipline with growth-oriented policies, the United States can navigate the delicate balance between reducing debt and sustaining economic vitality, ensuring long-term domestic and global stability.
-However, the rest of the world (RoW) is facing a bigger challenge, and their options are limited to a combination of devaluations, selling assets, refinancing at higher rates, or defaults.
+Considering the geopolitical risks, deteriorating world trade, demographic challenges, and politically induced financial volatility, the rest of the world (RoW) is facing a bigger challenge, and their options are limited to a combination of devaluations, forced selling of US-denominated assets, refinancing at higher rates, or defaults.

 (Not an expert opinion.
 Based on the author's amateur research)